 The most important thing is that you point the

 serviceUrl parameter to the correct service URL for the cluster:

-Pulsar was built as a fundamentally multi-tenant system.
+Pulsar is built as a fundamentally multi-tenant system.

-To allow a new tenant to use the system, we need to create a new one.
-You can create a new tenant using the
+If a new tenant wants to use the system, you need to create a new one.
+You can create a new tenant by using the

 pulsar-admin CLI tool: